in2code-de/migration/Documentation/Migration.md

 }
 ```

 Example for an individual PropertyHelper class.
-Function `shouldImport()` decides if the current record should be
+Function `shouldMigrate()` decides if the current record should be
 manipulated or not.
 Function `manipulate()` is the main method which contains the magic.
 A call of `$this-setProperty($newValue)` within manipulate the value of the current field.
 An `initialize()` is always called before `manipulate()` for your very first tasks.